lfergon/snap_engage_challenge/README.md

       3. DONE 28.12.2014 LFG Line over columns charts to show the average times

-      4. stats.js needs to be refactor, redundant code
+      4. DONE 28.12.2014 LFG stats.js needs to be refactor, redundant code

       5. DONE 28.12.2014 LFG The languages charts need to implement the correct logic